aditya2029/genre-storygenerator/README.md

 #### Model:

-In the model folder, the URL (https://drive.google.com/drive/folders/1XeHl9RHsJ7HSgfsSGBC1nsfk_Lavk18v?usp=sharing) is given from which you can download the respective files based on the genre.
+In the model folder, the URL [model weights and config files](https://drive.google.com/drive/folders/1XeHl9RHsJ7HSgfsSGBC1nsfk_Lavk18v?usp=sharing) is given from which you can download the respective files based on the genre.
 The file directory after this process should look like this:

 * app/
 	* model/